mqttjs/mqtt-connection/README.md

 #### Event: 'connack'
 `function(packet) {}`

-Emitted when an MQTT connack packet is received by the client.
+Emitted when a MQTT connack packet is received by the client.

 `packet` is an object that may have the following properties: